 Dwarf olive trees prefer a mix of sandy-loamy soil that doesn’t drain all the water but also doesn’t keep it near the surface.

 If you’re growing dwarf trees indoors, in pots, using a cactus potting mix is a great base.
-Even better, you can buy a dedicated olive tree potting soil on Amazon (check the price here).
+Even better, you can buy a dedicated olive tree potting soil on Amazon (check above).

 Water Requirements